fluent/fluent-bit-docs/concepts/key-concepts.md

 ## Filtering

-You might need to perform modifications on the Event's content.
+You might need to perform modifications on an Event's content.
 The process to alter, append to, or drop Events is called [_filtering_](data-pipeline/filter.md).

 Use filtering to: